 Unfortunately, some in higher education fail to deliver on a quality education, and so, to protect the robust and sustained public investment, we need a strong triad of federal regulation, state authorization, and private accreditation to guarantee institutional and program quality.
 All three play essential and necessary roles in ensuring the fitness of our higher education system.

 Federal regulations protect the sizable investment in higher education, and provide consumer protections for students themselves.
 State authorizers, closest to students, must be a check to ensure that local actors provide quality instruction that is best suited for students in that state.
 And accreditors must be skilled arbiters of academic quality.

 We will likely need to assess the duties of all three legs of the triad in a comprehensive reauthorization.
-But if we are going to protect students and taxpayers effectively, I think we need to realize that blind deregulation in service of ideology can be as disastrous as federal overreach and overregulation.
+But if we are going to protect students and taxpayers effectively, I think we need to realize that deregulation for the sake of deregulation doesn't make any sense.

 Going to and graduating from college remains one of the most consistent methods for eliminating the many barriers to upward mobility facing millions of Americans.
 Former President Obama, raised by a single working mother and her family, parlayed his college education into a successful career leading all the way to the Oval Office.
 Similarly, you Madam Chairwoman, know the power of quality higher education has to change lives, having dedicated large portions of your life to the pursuit of higher education and its improvement.
-Mr. Norcross, a new member on this committee, got his start in higher education at a community college, before moving on to what he affectionately calls the "other 4year degree", an apprenticeship with the International Brotherhood of Electrical Workers (IBEW).
+Mr. Norcross, a new member on this committee, got his start in higher education at a community college, before moving on to what he affectionately calls the "other 4-year degree," an apprenticeship with the International Brotherhood of Electrical Workers (IBEW).